Summarizing Strategies

 Play Video about Summarizing Video

-• Center Bubble: Place the main idea in the center.
+• Center bubble = main idea

 Strategy #5 – Two-Column Notes